Digizuite/embedded-ui-examples/digizuite-chrome-extension/README.md

 The project has two folders.
 One for each variant of the Digizuite Chrome Extension.
 ```
-    embedded-ui // illustrates how to use the Unified DAM Connector and how to customize with own Media Manager and how to listen to clicks to insert own functionality.
+    embedded // illustrates how to use the Unified DAM Connector and how to customize with own Media Manager and how to listen to clicks to insert own functionality.
     out-of-box // Out-of-box experience which requires no further setup.
 Simply add it to chrome and your users can enter their URL directly from there.

 ```

-S
+Most of the readme will focus on the embedded variant.
+This is where you can are allowed to customize and listen to asset clicks directly from your Digizuite Media Manager embedded UI.

 ## Adding the Unified DAM Connector